PieterPel/LightGBM/README.md

 [![CRAN Version](https://www.r-pkg.org/badges/version/lightgbm)](https://cran.r-project.org/package=lightgbm)
 [![NuGet Version](https://img.shields.io/nuget/v/lightgbm?logo=nuget&logoColor=white)](https://www.nuget.org/packages/LightGBM)

+Fork of LightGBM to include more learning to rank models.

 LightGBM is a gradient boosting framework that uses tree based learning algorithms.
 It is designed to be distributed and efficient with the following advantages:

 - Faster training speed and higher efficiency.